Observation of Fermi arcs and Weyl nodes in a non-centrosymmetric magnetic Weyl semimetal

+CeAlSi single crystals were grown by a self-flux method using Canfield crucible sets \cite{canfield}.
+For details of the single crystal growth technique and ARPES measurements, see the Supplemental Material \cite{SM}.
+Density functional theory (DFT) calculations were performed using the experimental lattice parameters (a = 4.25 Å; c = 14.58 Å) and the projector-augmented-wave (PAW) method implemented in the Vienna ab initio simulation package (VASP) \cite{VASP}.
+The exchange-correlation effects were included by using the generalized gradient approximation (GGA).
+The spin-orbit coupling (SOC) was included self-consistently \cite{Kresse, Perdew}.
+An on-site Coulomb interaction was added for Ce \textit{f}-electrons within the GGA + U scheme with U$_{eff}$ = 6 eV.
+A Wannier tight-binding Hamiltonian was obtained from the ab initio results using the VASP2WANNIER90 interface, which was subsequently used in our topological properties calculations \cite{Marzari}.
 CeAlSi is a semimetallic material that crystallizes in the tetragonal structure with space group \textit{I}4$_1$\textit{md} (No. 109) with lattice constants a = 4.25 \AA, and c = 14.58 \AA~ \cite{Singh}, as illustrated in Fig. \ref{fig1}(a).
-The crystal structure has two vertical mirror planes as well as two vertical glide mirror planes, but lacks a horizontal mirror plane thus breaking the inversion symmetry.
-Fig. \ref{fig1}(b) shows the three-dimensional bulk Brillouin zone (BZ) of CeAlSi, and the projected two-dimensional BZ onto the (001) surface.
-The experimental lattice constants are used for the present DFT calculations and the calculated bulk band structures along the high symmetry directions without spin-orbit coupling (SOC) and with SOC are presented in Fig. \ref{fig1}(c) and Fig. \ref{fig1}(d), respectively.
-We can clearly see the presence of small hole pockets at the $\Sigma$, $\Sigma_1$ high symmetry points and along the $\Sigma_1$-Z direction suggesting the material to be semimetallic.
+The crystal structure has two vertical mirror planes as well as two vertical glide mirror planes, but it lacks a horizontal mirror plane, thus breaking the inversion symmetry.
+Figure \ref{fig1}(b) shows the three-dimensional bulk Brillouin zone (BZ) of CeAlSi, and the projected two-dimensional BZ onto the (001) surface.
+The calculated bulk band structures along the high symmetry directions without spin-orbit coupling (SOC) and with SOC are presented in Figs. \ref{fig1}(c) and Fig. \ref{fig1}(d), respectively.
+The Fermi level is indicated with a horizontal line at E = 0 eV.
+From the SOC-included calculations, we can clearly see a hole pocket near the $\Sigma$ high-symmetry point and along the $\Sigma_1$-Z direction.
 The Weyl nodes in the \textit{k$_z$} = 0 plane are pinned by the C$_2$T symmetry.
 When SOC is included, there are four pairs of W1, W3$\rq$ and W3$\rq \rq$ (spinful) Weyl nodes with the same chirality.
-As a result, there are a total of 40 Weyl nodes in the paramagnetic phase and the distribution of Weyl nodes in the bulk BZ and the (001) surface are presented in Fig. \ref{fig1}(e) and 1(f), respectively \cite{Chang}.
-The presence of Weyl nodes at various energies with respect to E$_F$ is shown in Fig. \ref{fig1}(g).\\
+As a result, there are a total of 40 Weyl nodes in the paramagnetic phase and the distribution of Weyl nodes in the bulk BZ and the (001) surface are presented in Figs. \ref{fig1}(e) and 1(f), respectively \cite{Chang}.
+The presence of Weyl nodes at various energies with respect to E$_F$ is shown in Fig. \ref{fig1}(g).